iamsuryasonar/webdev-notes/README.md

 </html>
 ```

-### Q. Denouncing and throttling?
+### Q. Debouncing and throttling?

--> use denouncing when it should be implemented in the event pause. eg. req on 2 sec pause.
+-> use debouncing when it should be implemented in the event pause. eg. req on 2 sec pause.

 -implementation of search bar suggestion on api call, ie. while typing, on user pause call api, is an example of denouncing.